 I heard about a “super moon” on the news the other day.
-I guess the moon looks bigger, like when it’s full — but what is a supermoon, really?
-Should I buy some extra homeowner’s insurance or build an ark or something?
+I guess the moon will look bigger, but why — and are there any dangers involved?

 What’s a supermoon?
 No, it’s not what happens when Clark Kent drops his pants up against the glass of the phone booth.

 A “supermoon” refers to the phenomenon of a full moon (and new moon, but this is rather less spectacular) occurring at the same time the moon is making its closest approach to Earth on its orbit, or perigee.